tahababou12/RECOG/README.md

 2. Download the APK, and install the app on your phone
 3. After installation, open the app; everything should work perfectly.

-<i>Note: This app can only be used on an Android smartphone that has a working camera</i>
+<i>Note: This app can only be used on an Android smartphone that has a functioning camera</i>

 ---
 [Demo Video](https://www.youtube.com/watch?v=xvoobCyBV2U)